 From sliders to hinges, handles to knobs, hardware is both what makes a vanity functional and what can give a vanity that extra special look.
-Join us while we break down how these pieces work, what is available to you, and how you can best utilize them in your home.
+In this guide we will break down how these pieces work, what is available to you, and how you can best utilize them in your home.

 While older style wood and plastic slides are still available, nearly all modern drawers use either nylon rollers or steel ball bearings.
-With those come a variety of options including soft-close, self close, and push to open.
+With each of those come a variety of options including soft-close, self-close and push to open.

-Nylon rollers are a more economical option and provide a smooth and soft movement being used typically with a steel drawer slide member.
-While they are low in cost, easy to install and are very functional, they do lack a firm rigidity, especially while fully extended.
+Nylons rollers are a more economical option and provide soft movement, being used typically with a steel drawer slide member.
+While they are low in cost, easy to install and are very functional, they do lack a firm rigidity, especially when fully extended.

 Steel ball bearing, or precision ball bearing sliders, are made to offer a greater feel and fit compared to the more traditional nylon roller.
 The inward and outward movement is controlled usually by a hydraulic system.
 These sliders also allow for a drawer to hold more weight while remaining sturdy.

-Both side and undermount options are available to you for sliders.
-Side mounts are the more economical option and can take up a little less space then undermount, both are easy to install, but undermount offers a much nicer aesthetic, as well as offering a variety of soft-close and self closing technologies.
+Both side and undermount options are available for sliders.
+Side mounts are the more economical option and take up a little less space than undermount.
+Both are easy to install, but undermount offers a much nicer aesthetic, as well as offering a variety of soft-close and self-closing technologies.
 Undermount also often provides a much more rigid drawer on extension, while side mounts tend to wobble slightly when extended.

-Concealed hinges or “European Hinges” are very popular and are used in both framed and frameless construction.
+Concealed hinges or "European hinges" are very popular and are used in both framed and frameless construction.
 The concealed refers to the hinge being completely unseen when the doors are closed.
 Typically, they have a mounting set that is attached to the inside of the cabinet door, and then a circular mortise or hole that is drilled out for the other part of the hinge to sit in.
-This mounting technique is popular both for the look it provides and for its versatility, offering a wide range of openings for the doors, ranging from 95-180 degrees.
+This mounting technique is popular for both the look it provides and the versatility, offering a wide range of openings for the doors, ranging from 95-180 degrees.
 Most modern doors use these hinges and they are easy to adjust as well as install.